 Tabua Gaucha

-Brazilian owned restaurant.
-You can forget about fancy location, but the staff welcomes you with open arms.
-On the weekends, many Brazilian dishes available.
-Any other day – everything grilled.
+Brazilian-owned restaurant.
+You can forget about fancy locations, but the staff welcomes you with open arms.
+On the weekends, many Brazilian dishes are available.
+On any other day – everything grilled.

 Price: €